 Ginger Biscuits FAQ

 A ginger biscuit, ginger snap, or ginger nut is a biscuit or cookie that is flavored with ginger.
-These biscuits can be made with molasses or golden syrup.
+These biscuits can also be made with molasses or golden syrup.

 If you made this recipe, please leave a star rating!
 It gives my readers and me helpful feedback.
-If you want more recipes you can subscribe to my newsletter, and follow me on Instagram, Pinterest, and Facebook!
+If you want more recipes, subscribe to my newsletter, and follow me on Instagram, Pinterest, and Facebook!

-📖 Recipe
+Recipe Card

 Ginger Biscuits